Leadership

 In addition to being a painter, K.L.
 McKenna has worked on a wide variety of interesting design projects over the years.
 She is currently designing interactive color with custom printed fabric for quilts using a variation of the Amish traditional “Diamond in the Square” geometric design.

-Catherine McNeal, Treasurer
+Catherine McNeal, Vice President & Treasurer

 Development Committee Chair